 It is then necessary to undergo a surgical operation.

-The surgeon, with a small incision of 2.8 mm, will remove (in fact, destroy by ultrasound) the lens become opaque and replace it with a small lens, also called implant, or artificial lens.
+The surgeon, with a small incision of 2.2 to 2.8 mm, will remove (in fact, destroy by ultrasound) the lens that became opaque and replace it by an artificial lens, also called implant.

 The procedure is performed under local anesthesia (so-called “topical” anesthesia); only drops are applied to the eye a few minutes before the operation.
 A small sedative is usually given for the comfort of the patient.

-For very nervous or anxious patients, a general anesthesia can be practiced, as well as for special cases, as for example in case of great myopia, etc.
+For very nervous or anxious patients, a general anesthesia can be used, as well as for special cases, as for example in case of great myopia, etc.

 This surgery is performed in ambulatory, that is to say without hospitalization; the patient is allowed to leave the center one hour after the operation.
-The eye is protected by a protective shell, to avoid a shock.
-This hull is worn 24 hours after the operation and then only at night for a week.The day after the operation, the operated eye will be checked at the consultation, to measure the visual acuity and the tension of the eye; a care sheet with all the explanations concerning the postoperative treatment (antibiotic eye drops and anti-inflammatory eye drops) and the precautions to be taken, is then given to the patient.
+The eye is protected by a protective shield, to avoid any shock.
+This shield is worn for 24 hours after the operation and then only at night for a week.The day after the operation, the operated eye will be checked at the consultation, to measure the visual acuity and the pressure of the eye; a care sheet with all the explanations concerning the postoperative treatment (antibiotic eye drops and anti-inflammatory eye drops) and the precautions to be taken, is then given to the patient.
 If necessary, the second eye can be operated fairly quickly after the first one.

 It is important to remember that the costs of this surgery are not completely covered by I.N.A.M.I.
 Some of the sterile material is at the patient’s expense, but can be reimbursed by complementary insurance (from the mutual insurance company) or by private insurance.